-Please take the time to read through the following agreement that will be signed by yourself and the counsellor and will begin at the first counselling session.
+Please take the time to read through and sign the following agreement.
+This agreement will begin at the first counselling session.

 - The Bridge will offer you up to 12 counselling sessions over a 16 week period.

 - You will have an opportunity to review your counselling with your counsellor after 6 sessions and at other stages in the process as necessary.

 - Your counselling sessions will be 50 minutes long.

 - Your counsellor will meet with you regularly at the same time and day every week unless otherwise agreed.